 The risk of terrorist attacks is low.
 There are no known local terrorist groups, or international organisations with the intent of conducting armed attacks in Antigua and Barbuda.
 The government is working on a framework regarding anti-money laundering and combatting terrorism financing.
 In 2018, the government proposed a money-laundering prevention amendment bill to seek to improve the monitoring of financial activities.
 Anti-money laundering operations are conducted by the Office of National Drug and Money Laundering Control Policy (ONDCP).

 The risk of large-scale violent protests is low, with no major unrest since the 1995 tax riots.
 Although 75% of workers are unionised, strikes are relatively uncommon, short, and non-violent, posing low property damage risks.
 Sporadic environmental protests triggered by energy and tourism projects are more likely, as are demonstrations should the government fail to effectively manage Barbuda's reconstruction, following major destruction caused by Hurricane Irma in September 2017.
-There have been small-scale protests in opposition to land ownership reforms and changes to the Medical Care Act, yet the large-scale displacement of Barbudans to Antigua renders an escalation of protests unlikely.
+There have been small-scale protests in opposition to land ownership reforms in Barbuda and changes to the Medical Care Act.
+The large-scale displacement of Barbudans to Antigua renders an escalation of protests against land-ownership reform unlikely.

 Yellow fever: There is no risk of contracting yellow fever in Antigua and Barbuda.
 However, the government requires proof of vaccination for travelers arriving from countries with a risk of yellow fever transmission.
 A single dose of YF vaccine is sufficient to confer sustained life-long immunity against the disease.